 2. Increased Diversity

 By using an automation tool to automatically screen candidates, we can significantly reduce unconscious bias occurring within the screening process.
 Recruitment automation tools present the recruiters with a list of high-quality candidates based on skills and experience rather than other discriminating factors.
-By reducing this unconscious bias in this initial stage, this essentially increases diversity within the workplace too.
+Reducing this unconscious bias in this initial stage essentially increases diversity within the workplace too.

 Thus, by having a more diverse workplace, recruiters can benefit from having a strong brand identity and a good reputation that will continue to attract diverse talent to their company, helping them fill their vacancies with ease and most importantly, keep their current employees happy too.